top of page

 EV-READY BUILDING CODES & STANDARDS

 Across the United States, cities are planning for EVs by integrating charging infrastructure ready requirements within their building codes and parking requirements.
-In 2021, The International Code Council (ICC) issued framework to support the implementation of electric vehicles charging, including model code language and building code amendments for multi-family and commercial properties.
+In May 2024, the International Code Council (ICC) updated the 2024 International Energy Conservation Code (IECC) to include commercial and residential EV charging infrastructure requirements to support the implementation of electric vehicle charging.
+See Appendices CG Electric Vehicle Charging Infrastructure and RE Electric Vehicle Charging Infrastructure in the 2024 International Energy Conservation Code

 Resources: